How To: Get Rid of Flies in the House

 4. Call In the Swat Team

 Once you’ve worked through your prevention tactics, take down the flies that remain with the usual suspects: a good old-fashioned flyswatter or a rolled-up newspaper.
 Because a fly has almost 360-degree vision, it’s best to approach from behind and hover just above before making a final decisive and deadly flick.
 Pink flyswatters are certainly pretty for hanging up when the job’s done, but neutral colors are less obvious and better for stealth.
-To aid your efforts, you can hang flypaper—store-bought or homemade—to trap flies, and then discard and replace it when full.
-If you’re lucky, the bug might land on it while trying to escape your swipes.
+To aid your efforts, you can also hang good old-fashioned flypaper (like this).
+If you’re lucky, bugs may land on the paper while trying to escape your swipes.

 If you have good eyesight and reflexes, you can vacuum them right out of the air mid-flight, but it’s easier to hover a few inches in front of them for 10 to 20 seconds (just as you would with a swatter) and then swoop in to nab them.
 Attempt this method only if your vacuum has a bag, and dispose of it immediately so they don’t find their way back out and into your home.